 Wag! is the nation's fastest-growing network of pre-screened and insured pet sitters and dog walkers.
 In less than 15 minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.

-Hello my name is Sandra and I will be walking dogs in the Ottawa area, I currently own 2 dogs and a cat.
+Hello my name is Sandra and I will be walking dogs in the Ottawa area, I currently own 3 dogs and 2 cats.
 I am a full time vet tech looking to spend my spare time with more furry friends!
 Can't wait to meet your pups!

 Ottawa is a city in Lasalle County, Illinois, centered around the point where the Fox River pours into the Illinois River.
 As the scenic gateway to a few of the surrounding state parks, Ottawa attracts a lot of tourists!
 In addition, Ottawa is also home to over 100 acres of neighborhood parks, bikeways and trails, and four veterinary hospitals, which makes Ottawa a fun and safe place to have a dog.